couchbaselabs/agent-catalog-example/examples/travel_agent/README.md

    Similarly, you are free to publish your prompts to a database with the same `publish` command (again, after the `index` command). _(Note that this `publish` step isn't necessary to continue with this tutorial.)_
 4. Now that we have our tools available, our agent is ready to execute!
-   Run the command below to start the agent server (via FastAPI and ControlFlow) and a dummy REST server for managing travel rewards.
+   Run the command below to start the agent servers (via Prefect and Controlflow on FastAPI) and a dummy REST server for managing travel rewards.
    ```bash
    prefect server start &
    fastapi run services/agent_server.py --port 10000 &